Noam Pianko Bio

 Pianko serves on the Executive Board of the American Jewish Historical Society, and has been nominated for a three-year term on the American Jewish Studies board.
 In addition, Pianko lectures widely on topics related to Judaism, Zionism, and Technology.
 He has been awarded a Mellon Foundation Fellowship, a UW Technology Teaching Fellowship, a Royalty Research Award, and a Wexner Graduate Fellowship.

 Noam Pianko @Home

-Born in New York City, Noam now lives in Seattle with his wife, Rabbi Rachel Nussbaum, two daughters, Yona (6) and Mia (4), and son, Elisha (1).
-In his free time, Noam likes to garden, hike, and ride his pedal assisted electric bicycle.
-You can find Noam on
+Born in New York City, Noam now lives in Seattle with his wife, Rabbi Rachel Nussbaum, two daughters, Yona (7) and Mia (5), and son, Elisha (2).
+In his free time, Noam likes to drink coffee, garden, and ride his pedal assisted electric bicycle.

 Photo of Noam Pianko: Meryl Schenker

 Hans Kohn with Beard on Home Page: Courtesy of Leo Baeck Institute

 Hans Kohn Sitting at Desk: Courtesy of Leo Baeck Institute